UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 * The capacitor charge on the robot
 * The temperature of the dribbler motor

 Information about the robot status is communicated and stored as `RobotStatus` protobuf messages.
-For example, we monitor incoming `RobotStatus` and display warnings in the [Visualizer](#visualizer) if anything looks wrong so we can be alerted.
+The [Visualizer](#visualizer) displays warnings from incoming `RobotStatus`es so we can take appropriate action.
 For example, during a game we may get a "Low battery warning" for a certain robot, and then we know to substitute it and replace the battery before it dies on the field.

 # Design Patterns
 Below are the main design patterns we use in our code, and what they are used for.